- Location: Wisconsin

-If you're planning on using the vehicle, you have two business days to perform these transactions.
+If you're planning on using the vehicle, you have 2 business days to perform these transactions.

-I'd like to buy this vehicle from my next-door neighbor, but there's a lien showing on the title.
+I'd like to buy a vehicle from my next-door neighbor, but there's a lien showing on the title.
 Is it OK to proceed with the sale?